Familiarization of basic Linux Commands-useradd, userdel , groupadd, groupdel, passwd

 - A default shell (e.g.,

-command itself does not automatically set a password for the user.
-To set a password, use the passwd
+The useradd command itself does not automatically set a password for the user.
+To set a password, use the passwd command:

 sudo passwd alice